AdrianCX/pico433mhz/README.md

 - OR charger - Raspberry Pi PSU 5.1V 2.5A MicroUSB - EU-plug - https://www.kiwi-electronics.com/nl/raspberry-pi-psu-5-1v-2-5a-microusb-eu-plug-10809?search=microusb%20

 e.
 Antenna cable
-- Bought at hardware store, but this seems to be similar to what I used: https://www.amazon.nl/dp/B000VDAK5Q/ref=mp_s_a_1_5?crid=1W9J9X8D5FRR8&keywords=stroomdraad&sprefix=power%2Bwire%2Caps%2C144&sr=8-5&th=1&psc=1
+- Simple electric cable bought at hardware store works fine,  this seems to be similar but we only need ~18cm at most: https://www.amazon.nl/dp/B000VDAK5Q/ref=mp_s_a_1_5?crid=1W9J9X8D5FRR8&keywords=stroomdraad&sprefix=power%2Bwire%2Caps%2C144&sr=8-5&th=1&psc=1
-- Can also use one of the jumper wires, it just needs to stay straight.
+- Can also use one of the jumper wires if you connect copper to the antenna port, it just needs to stay straight.
 - It needs to be 17.2cm or longer and stay straight for transmitting things.

 f.
 Extra fun pieces: